Walking for Fibromyalgia

 Walking Works 02/07/11

-Reviewed by: Location Not Given
+Reviewed by: Nicole Location Not Given

 I walk the dog twice a day.
 Everyday no matter how i feel.
 Some times we walk slowly and I don't think i will get home...other times I forget i have this thing and believe i must have dreamt it all.
 Depression is greatly reduced and the strange gait and wooden leg sensations I have been getting are much better when I walk.
 When I stop walking the symptoms return.
 I'm afraid that if I stop walking i wont be able to one day and it's this fear that keeps me going...